 Resin bound driveways offer a permeable, durable, smooth and easily maintained, surface that facilitates and helps drain water efficiently.
 These properties, in addition to its fantastic aesthetic appeal, make resin bound surfacing one of the most popular choices for driveways today.
 But how much do resin driveways cost?

+So how much does a resin driveway cost exactly?
 The cost of a resin bound driveway will depend on the answers to several questions including:

 - What is the size of the area?